Jfortin1/TCGA_AB_Compartments/README.md

 ## Scripts

-The code used to generate A/B compartments from 450k methylation array data is implemented in the `compartments()` function in minfi and can be found in the [GitHub repo of minfi](https://github.com/kasperdanielhansen/minfi/blob/master/R/compartments.R)
+The code used to generate A/B compartments from 450k methylation array data is implemented in the `compartments()` function of the devel version of [minfi](https://github.com/kasperdanielhansen/minfi/blob/master/R/compartments.R) on GitHub.

 ## Visualization